 Section 10.
 When either an elected or appointed officer of the Chapter is unable to attend five (5) consecutive regularly scheduled Chapter and Executive Board meetings, in any combination, the President will submit for the Executive Board’s approval a report and recommendation whether to consider the position vacant.
 Upon the determination by the Executive Board that a position is vacant, actions in accordance with these By-laws will be taken to fill the vacancy.

 ARTICLE IX—CHAPTER EXECUTIVE BOARD

 Section 1.
-The Executive Board shall be composed of the five elected officers, the Immediate Past President, and the appointed officers.
+The Executive Board shall be composed of the five elected officers, the Immediate Past President, currently serving President of the Columbia River MOAA Foundation (CRMF), and the appointed officers.

 Section 2.
 A member of the Chapter Executive Board who is eligible to vote on regular Chapter business in accordance Article V, Section 2 also has a vote on the Executive Board.
 Any member of the Board who holds more than one position on the Board has only one vote per motion.

 Section 3.
 The Executive Board shall have supervision, control, and direction of the affairs of the Chapter, shall determine its policies or changes therein within the limits of the by-laws, shall actively prosecute its purposes, and shall have discretion in the disbursement of its funds.
 It may adopt such rules and regulations for the conduct of its business as may be deemed advisable and may, in the execution of the powers granted appoint such agents as it may consider necessary.

 Section 4.
 The Executive Board shall not be authorized to adopt resolutions or to establish positions in the name of the Chapter.